 PD-1s show early promise in melanoma brain metastases

-Bristol-Myers Squibb’s (BMS's) PD-1 immunotherapy wonder drug, Opdivo (nivolumab), has cemented its position as physicians’ first choice in many countries in the first-line setting of unresectable or metastatic melanoma, either alone or in combination with BMS’s other immune-based treatment, Yervoy (ipilimumab).
-However, Opdivo has not yet demonstrated survival benefits in an MBM patient cohort.
+However, Opdivo has not yet demonstrated survival benefits in a MBM patient cohort.
 To address this, an ongoing Phase II clinical trial named CheckMate 204 evaluated the safety and efficacy of Opdivo + Yervoy followed by Opdivo monotherapy in patients with MBM.
 In an update of the CheckMate 204 trial at the 2016 Society for Melanoma Research Congress, BMS revealed that the safety profile of Opdivo + Yervoy was similar to that of previously documented melanoma patients without MBM, with no elevated neurologic adverse events.

-Another startlingly successful immuno-oncology agent, Merck and Co.’s PD-1 Keytruda (pembrolizumab), has also been established as a go-to treatment option in first-line advanced melanoma.
+Merck and Co.’s immuno-oncology agent PD-1 Keytruda (pembrolizumab) has also been established as a treatment option in first-line advanced melanoma.
 Similarly to Opdivo, Keytruda is being investigated in patients with MBM.
 In an ongoing Phase II study, Keytruda has had notable responses in patients with MBM, demonstrating the potential role that systemic therapy could have for this complication.

-There is light on the treatment horizon for patients with MBM, and that light is shed by compelling data from clinical trials involving PD-1s.
+There is light on the treatment horizon for patients with MBM, with compelling data from clinical trials involving PD-1s.
 The number of MBM trials that involve immunotherapies is steadily rising.
-These trials might be favourable signs marking the potential for more therapeutic options for MBM to be developed, which could, in turn, offer renewed hope for this patient population.
+These trials might be favourable signs marking the potential for more therapeutic options for MBM to be developed, which could offer renewed hope for this patient population.